F1 2023: Full race schedule and how to watch on TV

 When is the next race?

-The eighth round of the 2023 Formula One season is the Canadian Grand Prix, which takes place at the Circuit Gilles Villeneuve in Montreal.
-The race weekend runs from Friday June 16 until Sunday June 18.
+The next race of the 2023 season is the 2023 Qatar Grand Prix which takes place at Lusail.

-It has been won seven times by Lewis Hamilton and seven by Michael Schumacher.
-Last year, Verstappen took pole in a rain-affected qualifying, and won the race.
+The race weekend runs from Friday, October 6 until Sunday, October 8.
+Lewis Hamilton prevailed at the inaugural edition in 2021, before last year’s race did not take place due to it clashing with the football World Cup.

-Verstappen impressed in the rain in Barcelona in this year’s most recent race and it looks like his rivals have got their work cut out once again in Québec.
+It is a sprint weekend which means the weekend schedule is as follows:

 How many F1 races will there be in 2023?